Australia must electrify

 Australia’s progress towards electric vehicles

 Australia is moving slowly towards electric vehicles.
-The NSW Coalition government is showing the way with solid policies supporting electric vehicles:
+For example, the NSW Coalition government in 2021 showed the way with policies supporting electric vehicles:

 • ending stamp duty for cheaper vehicles,